Table of Contents

 Over time, your dentures may become loose.
 Adjustments including denture relining may be required.
 Plus, as you age, the condition of your mouth and gums may change.
 It could mean a whole new set of dentures at one point, but with proper care, they should last you several years.

-False teeth are made from an acrylic compound that requires you to take special care of when you are not wearing them.
+False teeth are made from an acrylic compound that requires you to take special care of, especially when you are not wearing them.
 This includes specific cleaning products and methods that will keep them looking like new whenever you put the dentures in your mouth.

 Your dental professional should cover cleaning procedures with you and explain that you need to ensure that dentures are not dropped or left to dry out.
 Although denture repairs can be made should something happen to them, it becomes an extra cost you can avoid by being careful.

-For more information about caring for your false teeth, to keep them looking good and to help make them last a long time, click here.
+For more detailed information about caring for your false teeth, to keep them looking good and to help make them last a long time, click here.

-If you feel that you are in need of false teeth to correct a problem you are experiencing with your oral health, see your local dental professional for a consultation on the complete denture procedure.
+If you feel that you are in need of false teeth to correct a problem you are experiencing with your oral health, see your local dental professional for a consultation on the complete denture procedure steps.
 They will determine whether or not dentures are the best dental solution for you as well as be able to answer any specific questions you have about the false teeth process.